-• ACCT 3100 Intermediate Financial Accounting & Auditing 3 • ACCT 3300 Accounting Information Systems 3 •ACCT 4050 Intermediate Financial Accounting II 3 • ACCT 4150 Auditing and Assurance 3
+- ACCT 3100 Intermediate Financial Accounting & Auditing - ACCT 3300 Accounting Information Systems - ACCT 4050 Intermediate Financial Accounting II - ACCT 4150 Auditing and Assurance

-1. KSU students must earn an average grade of "B" or better in these courses.
+- KSU students must earn an average grade of "B" or better in these courses.
 Courses may be repeated to achieve the "B" average.
-Students may not take any 8000-level accounting courses until they have satisfied this requirement.

-- ACCT 3100 must be taken before ACCT 3300, 4050, and 4150.
-(All three may be taken together.)
-Students may choose a maximum of two graduate courses (MBA; MSIS) to take along with ACCT 3100. - 3.
-Students who plan to concentrate in taxation must also complete ACCT 3200 Concepts in Taxation or its equivalent.
+Students may not take any 8000-level accounting courses until they have satisfied this requirement and completed all four courses. - 2.
+ACCT 3100 must be taken before ACCT 3300, 4050, and 4150.
+Students may choose a maximum of two graduate courses (MBA; MSIS) to take along with ACCT 3100. - Students who plan to concentrate in taxation must also complete ACCT 3200 Concepts in Taxation or its equivalent.
 ACCT 3200 may be taken in conjunction with ACCT 3100. - 4.
 ACCT 3100, 3300, and 4050 are offered each semester while ACCT 4150 is offered in fall and spring semesters only. - 5.
 Acceptable courses for students from other institutions include four courses (12 semester hours) above the introductory accounting sequence (generally 3000- and 4000-level courses) that are similar in content to the accounting prerequisites listed above.
 Students must earn an average grade of "B" or better in these.
-Courses may be repeated at KSU to achieve the "B" average. - Undergraduate course numbers relate to KSU; equivalent courses may be completed at other accredited institutions.
+Courses may be repeated at KSU to achieve the "B" average.

+Undergraduate course numbers relate to KSU; equivalent courses may be completed at other accredited institutions.

-Core Requirements (six courses)
+Core Requirements (6 courses) (18 Credit Hours)